What factors affect smoke taint in the vineyard?

 Smoke sensory evaluation

 Affinity Labs has a specialised smoke sensory panel that can assess the intensity of smoke-related characters in wine.
 Visit the smoke evaluation page for more information.
 The AWRI can also support winegrowing regions to establish local smoke sensory panels.
-Refer to this protocol: Smoke sensory evaluation procedure and this demonstration video: Smoke sensory evaluation video for information on how to conduct a sensory assessment of potentially smoke-affected wines, including small-lot fermentations.
+Refer to the Smoke sensory evaluation procedure and Smoke sensory evaluation video for information on how to conduct a sensory assessment of potentially smoke-affected wines, including small-lot fermentations.
 Also refer to this animated video about the importance of sensory evaluation when assessing smoke taint.

 Managing smoke-affected vineyards